 Jobs in this field include paramedic and EMT.

-Prehospital positions would include EMT, Advanced EMT, or Paramedic.
-While EMS personnel are often thought of responding to 911 emergencies they also support interfacility transports with the growing population of outpatient facilties and free standing emergency departments.
-EMTs and Paramedics also are involved with numerous niche specialties from Organ donation to working on an oil rig offshore.
+Prehospital positions would include EMT, Advanced EMT, or paramedic.
+While EMS personnel are often thought of as responding to 911 emergencies, they also support interfacility transports, particularly with the growing population of outpatient facilities and free-standing emergency departments.
+EMTs and paramedics are also involved with numerous niche specialties, from organ donation to working on an offshore oil rig.

-After completing your EMT course you would also be qualified for numerous positions within the hospital environment including Patient Care Technician.
-Becoming an EMT will open numerous doors into health care.
+After completing your EMT course, you would also be qualified for numerous positions within the hospital environment, including Patient Care Technician.
+Becoming an EMT will open numerous doors into the health care field.

 Contact Us